Methadone Clinics in Connecticut

 Services provided:

-• IOT, outpatient methadone/buprenorphine or naltrexone treatment and regular outpatient treatment
+• Inpatient hospital treatment, outpatient detox and outpatient methadone/buprenorphine or naltrexone treatment

 • Naloxone and overdose education